SciML/ReservoirComputing.jl/docs/src/index.md

 !!! info "Introductory material"
     This library assumes some basic knowledge of Reservoir Computing.
 For a good introduction, we suggest the following papers: the first two are the seminal papers about ESN and LSM, the others are in-depth review papers that should cover all the needed information.
 For the majority of the algorithms implemented in this library we cited in the documentation the original work introducing them.
 If you ever are in doubt about about a method or a function just type ```? function``` in the Julia REPL to read the relevant notes.

-    * Jaeger, Herbert: The “echo state” approach to analysing and training recurrent neural networks-with an erratum note.
+    * Jaeger, Herbert: The “echo state” approach to analyzing and training recurrent neural networks-with an erratum note.
     * Maass W, Natschläger T, Markram H: Real-time computing without stable states: a new framework for neural computation based on perturbations.
     * Lukoševičius, Mantas: A practical guide to applying echo state networks."
 Neural networks: Tricks of the trade.
     * Lukoševičius, Mantas, and Herbert Jaeger: Reservoir computing approaches to recurrent neural network training.